 Bologna is the city with the most porticos in the world: 53 km long, and it offers the tourist a view filled with lights, shadows and different perspectives.
 Bologna's porticos are considered an Italian cultural heritage, candidate as UNESCO's "world heritage".
 The portico came about as a result of the habit of ‘extending’ the first floor of houses out over the sidewalk with the objective to increase the living space.
 This extension was then supported with wooden beams resting on blocks of selenite or stone, a bit like crutches.
 At first considered an abusive construction, it was eventually sanctioned and regulated by the City, who then stated that the portico below the extension had to be relegated to public use even though they had been built by individual property owners on private space.
 Since then, most buildings were built with porticos, with exceptions granted only in a few cases for noble families especially during the renaissance ‘roman fashion’ times.
 Therefore, finely architected buildings as Davia Bargellini, Fantuzzi, Bevilacqua, Montanari-Aldrovandi and so on were built.

-Starting from Piazza Galvani, looking at Basilica di San Petronio's apse, on the right hand side you will find one the most known and frequented porticos of the city: the Portico del Pavaglione.
+Starting from Piazza Galvani, looking at Basilica di San Petronio's apse, on the right-hand side you will find one the most known and frequented porticos of the city: the Portico del Pavaglione.
 Its name comes from the French word "pavillon".
 This in fact, together with the square next to it, is the place where was placed the silkworms market.
-In regarding to this activity, Bologna has always maintained the leadership, since the 1449.
-Moreover, Pavaglione, is a dialectical term which comes from "pavilion", the typical big top which was used for covering the silkworms of the market by the sun light.
-Below this Portico there are the Archaeological Museum and the Archiginnasio, one of the most important and representative building of the city since it has been the first location of the University of Bologna.
+In regards to this activity, Bologna has always maintained the leadership, since 1449.
+Moreover, Pavaglione, is a dialectical term which comes from "pavilion", the typical big top which was used for covering the silkworms of the market by the sunlight.
+Below this Portico, there are the Archaeological Museum and the Archiginnasio, one of the most essential and representative building of the city since it has been the first location of the University of Bologna.

-Out of the gallery you will be in Strada Maggiore exactly under the Portico of Isolani House.
-This is one of the most ancient houses with a wooden portico made up of nine-metre tall pillars on a chalk base.
+Out of the gallery, you will be in Strada Maggiore exactly under the Portico of Isolani House.
+This is one of the most ancient houses with a wooden portico made up of nine-meter tall pillars on a chalk base.
 Continue on Strada Maggiore and you will reach the Basilica of Santa Maria dei Servi characterized by its four-sided portico facing Via Guerrazzi.
-The side of this Portico on Strada Maggiore it is the largest of the city.
-Every year, form December 8th until January 6th, a market called Santa Lucia is set up under the Portico which borders the church on Strada Maggiore.
+The side of this Portico on Strada Maggiore is the largest in the city.
+Every year, from December 8th until January 6th, a market called Santa Lucia is set up under the Portico which borders the church on Strada Maggiore.
 Inside, the church hosts the famous Maestà of Cimabue.
 If you want to continue until Porta Maggiore you will be able to admire the Alemanni Portico, which is the oldest portico outside the city walls, along Via Mazzini.
-This Portico was built by the religious order of the Carmelitani Scalzi between 1619 and 1631 to connect Porta Maggiore to the Alemanni Santa Maria Church which is composed by a succession of 167 arches for a total length of 650 meters.
+This Portico was built by the religious order of the Carmelitani Scalzi between 1619 and 1631 to connect Porta Maggiore to the Alemanni Santa Maria Church which is composed of a succession of 167 arches for a total length of 650 meters.

 where we are